-Co-Lab is an experiment that aims to find out what happens when you pair research scientists with Year 9-12 school art students, with the goal of inspiring new artworks that communicate scientific concepts and ideas.
-The students will get to work directly with the scientists, including visiting their labs or field sites, and then create an artwork inspired by the scientific research.
-The artworks will then be exhibited at the Tasmanian Museum and Art Gallery during Beaker Street Festival, 5-6 August 2022.
+CoLab is an experiment that aims to find out what happens when you pair research scientists with Year 9-12 school art students, with the goal of inspiring new artworks that communicate scientific concepts and ideas.
+The students work directly with the scientists, including visiting their labs or field sites, and then create an artwork inspired by the scientific research.
+The artworks are then exhibited at the Tasmanian Museum and Art Gallery during Beaker Street Festival.

 What’s the point?